zbhavyai/fedora-setup/README.md

-# Fedora Workstation Setup
+# Fedora Setup

-_Automated set up of Fedora Workstation using Ansible_
+_Automated set up of Fedora Workstation and Fedora Server using Ansible_

 The goal is to automate as much as possible to a reasonable extent.
 This means that there will be manual intervention involved, such as some application configuration after installation.